SumanDeyashi/SignIn_SignUp_Application_Using_Angular_Nodejs_MongoDB/README.md

 Inside user profile component I want to show the details of logged in user. so first of all define getUserProfile function in UserService.
 Implemented this "/userprofile" as a private route in Node JS, so have to send jwt token in request header.

-Finally if you want to redirect the user to user profile when authorized user access login page.
+Finally,if you want to redirect the user to user profile when authorized user access login page.
 You can update the sign in component ngOnInit lifecycle.

 # Back_End_Part: